Running in alternate directions

 Infrastructure

-Infrastructure is the basic system that undergirds the structure of an economy - covering a range of sectors, including energy, transport, communication networks, water and waste, and social infrastructure.
+Infrastructure is the basic system that underpins the structure of an economy - covering a range of sectors, including energy, transport, communication networks, water and waste, and social infrastructure.
 It is a central element in all aspects of economic and social activities, the green transition and successful sustainable development.

-BlackRock’s alternative platform
+BlackRock’s alternatives platform

 billion private equity client assets